 As the decade of the 1930s began, the firm of architect Wyatt Hedrick surely was packin’ the hottest drafting pencil in the West.

-Hedrick et al. were turning a three-block stretch of Lancaster Avenue into a showcase of architecture on a grand scale.
+Hedrick et al. were turning a five-block stretch of Lancaster Avenue into a showcase of architecture on a grand scale.
 During the years 1931-1933 the Texas & Pacific passenger terminal, main post office, and mammoth (580,000 square feet) Texas & Pacific freight terminal would open.

 On November 2, 1931 T&P’s twelve-story “skyscraper” passenger terminal opened as part of T&P’s $13 million ($199 million today) building program in Fort Worth.
 Clip is from the November 3 Dallas Morning News.